civitai/civitai/README.md

 ## Sponsors

 Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website.
+Your logo will show here with a link to your website.

 ## License
 Apache License 2.0 - Please have a look at the [LICENSE](/LICENSE) for more details.